Acrimoris/Everything_about_SAKO/README.md

 It took me over a dozen hours to find and collect all of this data.
 (I know I'm not very good at searching) I even travelled to Warsaw to find some of the information.
 Why am I creating this repository?
 For fun.
 I had some time off and was bored.
+Sorry for the bad quality of files.
+I had to reduce it's size because of how Github works.

 # Thanks
 I would like to thank especially all of the authors of the documents, redactors and helpers.
 Also big thanks to the creators of SAKO, and other people participating in it's creation.